grzesiek-galezowski/tdd-ebook/manuscript/210_How_are_objects_composed.md

 }
 ~~~

-Object of this class needs to be composed with factory implementing
-the `MessageFactory` interface in a composition root like this:
+In order to work, an object of the `MessageInbound` class needs to be composed with a factory implementing the `MessageFactory` interface, e.g like this:

 {lang="csharp"}
 ~~~
 new MessageInbound(new BinaryMessageFactory());
 ~~~

-Suppose that one day we need to reuse the logic of `MessageInbound` in
-another place, but make it create XML messages instead of binary
-messages.
-If we used a constructor to create messages, we would need
-to either copy-paste the `MessageInbound` class code and change the
-line where message is created, or we would need to make an `if`
-statement inside the `MessageInbound` to choose which message we are
-required to create.

-This is not reuse - this is hacking.
+The above code composes the `MessageInbound` with a factory that creates binary-encoded messages.
+Suppose that one day we need to reuse `MessageInbound` in another place in the same application, but we need it to create XML messages instead of binary messages.
+If the `MessageInbound` did not use a factory to create messages but just invoked a constructor, it would be coupled to the actual types of messages created.
+In such case, we would need to either copy-paste the `MessageInbound` class code and change the line where message is created, or we would need to make an `if` statement inside the `MessageInbound` to choose which message we are required to create.

+Neither of those two options can be marked as "reuse" - they are plain hacking.

-Thankfully, thanks to the factory, we can use the `MessageInbound`
-just as it is, but compose it with a different factory.
-So, we will
-have to instances of `MessageInbound` class in our composition root:
+Thankfully, thanks to the factory, we can use the `MessageInbound` just as it is, but compose it with a different factory.
+So, can have two instances of `MessageInbound` class in our composition root, each composed with a defferent factory:

 {lang="csharp"}
 ~~~